EU regulators approve Robert Bosch buy of SPX unit

-BRUSSELS (Reuters) - Germany’s Robert Bosch GmbH ROBG.UL gained EU approval on Tuesday to purchase the car service business of U.S. manufacturer SPX Corp SPW.N for $1.15 billion.
+BRUSSELS, June 26 (Reuters) - Germany’s Robert Bosch GmbH gained EU approval on Tuesday to purchase the car service business of U.S. manufacturer SPX Corp for $1.15 billion.

 SPX is selling the unit to focus on its fast-growing flow technology business.
 The acquisition will boost world No. 1 car parts maker Bosch’s presence in the North American diagnostics business.